jmooring/hugo-docs/content/en/functions/urls/RelRef.md

 aliases: [/functions/relref]
 ---

+The function takes two arguments:

-The first argument is the context of the page from which to resolve relative paths, typically the current page.
+1. The context of the page from which to resolve relative paths, typically the current page.

-The second argument is a path to a page, with or without a file extension, with or without an anchor.
-A path without a leading `/` is first resolved relative to the given context, then to the remainder of the site.
-Alternatively, provide an [options map](#options) instead of a path.
+1. The [logical path](g) to the target page.
+A path without a leading `/` is first resolved relative to the provided context, and then relative to the rest of the site.

-.
+Alternatively, you can provide an options map instead of a path.

+{{% include "_common/ref-and-relref-options.md" %}}

+## Examples

 ```go-html-template
 {{ relref . "about" }}
 {{ relref . "about#anchor" }}